Chronic kidney disease (CKD) is a long-term condition where the kidneys do not work as well as they should.

 - diabetes – too much glucose in your blood can damage the tiny filters in the kidneys

 - high cholesterol – this can cause a build-up of fatty deposits in the blood vessels supplying your kidneys, which can make it harder for them to work properly

 - glomerulonephritis – kidney inflammation

-- polycystic kidney disease – an inherited condition where growths called cysts develop in the kidneys
+- autosomal dominant polycystic kidney disease – an inherited condition where growths called cysts develop in the kidneys

 - blockages in the flow of urine – for example, from kidney stones that keep coming back, or an enlarged prostate